MOBATSim/MOBATSim/README.md

 MATLAB version requirement
 ---
-MOBATSim is continously updated with different versions of MATLAB.
+MOBATSim is continuously updated with different versions of MATLAB.
 Therefore, at this moment, the requirement is MATLAB 2020a.

 Toolbox requirements
 ---